casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/return-values-tutorial.md

 This session code calls the previously listed contract code by using the `contract_hash`, supplying it with two arguments: `number_1` and `number_2`.
 It does so through the defined entry point named `add`.

-When the session code receives the return value, it stores it in a `named_key` associated with the calling account.
-The first option creates a new `named_key` every time that it calls the contract.
-Option 2 only creates a new `named_key` if there is no previous associated storage, otherwise it overwrites the stored value.
+When the session code receives the return value, it stores it in `result`, which is a NamedKey associated with the calling account.
+The first option creates a new `result` every time it calls the contract.
+Option 2 only creates a new `result` if there is no previous associated storage, otherwise, it overwrites the stored value.

-The user can then view the stored information by accessing their `named_key`.
+The user can then view the stored information by accessing their NamedKey.